BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/mots.md

 ---
 **Drust Spiteclaw's Bloodletting:** Blessing of Protection will fully immune all the damage from this debuff.

-**Drust Harvester's Harvest Essence:** This ability should not be interrupted but instead CCd with Blinding Light, Leg Sweep etc, because you can't afford Spirit Bolt casts going througt on a high fortified key.
+**Drust Harvester's Harvest Essence:** This ability should not be interrupted but instead CCd with Blinding Light, Leg Sweep etc, because you can't afford Spirit Bolt casts going through on a high fortified key.

-**Drust Soulcleaver's Hand of Thros:** When they use this ability you wan't to make sure to Hammer of Justice one of these to prevent them from healing and making it a lot easier for your tank to handle.
+**Drust Soulcleaver's Hand of Thros:** When they use this ability you want to make sure to Hammer of Justice one of these to prevent them from healing and making it a lot easier for your tank to handle.

 **Drust Boughbreaker's Furious Thrashing:** Blessing of Protection will fully immune the damage from this mechanic, keep in mind these are also outrangable.